devanooga/devanooga.com/_posts/2023-12-11-The-Best-PaaS-Free-Tiers-of-2024.md

 # The Best PaaS Free Tiers of 2024

 Ten years ago, nearly every code bootcamp, incubator, and tutorial would reference Heroku's free tier at some point.
 In November 2022, Heroku removed their free tier.
-[They still have afforable plans](https://www.heroku.com/pricing), but this post isn't about that.
+[They still have affordable plans](https://www.heroku.com/pricing), but this post isn't about that.
 Now that the free tier has been gone for a year, it is worth reviewing some of the other free tiers currently available.

 ## [Fly.io](https://fly.io)